Senate working to send $1,200 to most Americans: Sources

 Children would receive $500

-The Senate is working on a deal that will send $1,200 checks to each U.S. adult, two sources familiar with the negotiations told FOX Business.
+The Senate is working on a deal that will send $1,200 checks to each U.S. adult as part of a stimulus plan to bolster the U.S economy in the wake of the COVID-19 pandemic, two sources familiar with the negotiations told FOX Business.
 Children will receive $500.

 Continue Reading Below